 More important is the second effect.
-One must not ignore the fact that not only is export volume rising, but so is value added in exports themselves, i.e. what Germany adds before it exports its imports again, thereby creating income in Germany.
+One must not ignore the fact that not only the export volume is rising, but so is the value added in exports themselves, i.e. what Germany adds before it exports its imports again, thereby creating income in Germany.
 Although the share of domestic value added per unit of exports is shrinking, the number of units is growing so fast that it more than offsets the bazaar effect with regard to aggregate value added.
 Value added in exports is rising more than GDP and the other income aggregates.
-An ever-increasing share of income earned in Germany is generated by exports.
-Many think that this proves Germany is managing quite well with globalisation and achieving gains from trade.
-Those who think like that range from the German Council of Economic Experts to a majority of the media and respective ministries of the Federal Government.
+An ever increasing share of income earned in Germany is generated by exports.

+Many people think that this proves that Germany is managing quite well with globalisation and is achieving gains from trade.
+The number of those who think like that ranges from the German Council of Economic Experts to a majority of the media and the respective ministries of the Federal Government.

 They are overlooking, however, that export goods are those goods in which a country specialises after trade is opened.
-By definition, specialisation means that labour and investment capital move into export production so that the income earned there, i.e. value added, rises more than proportionally, and this holds also when the sectors in which a country specialises are downstream elements of the value-added chain.
-It is true, therefore, for each normal country that participates in the expansion of trade value added in export grows faster than average value added, that is faster than GDP.
+By definition, specialisation means that labour and investment capital move into export production so that the income earned there, i.e. the value added, rises more than proportionally, and this holds also when the sectors in which a country specializes are downstream elements of the value added chain.
+It is true, therefore, for each normal country that participates in the expansion of trade that value added in export grows faster than average value added, that is faster than GDP.

 Economic advantages for Germany cannot be derived from this observation for the simple reason that it merely describes a self-evident implication of specialisation.
-Labour and capital, which move to export industries, originate in other sectors that must cut back their output and value added correspondingly.
-This reduction must be subtracted before an assessment is possible.
-Therefore, aggregate growth figures show better how a country is coping with international trade than export statistics.
-If the farmer sells more wheat because he uses less land for the production of rye, it does not follow that he increases his profits by doing so.
+Labour and capital, which move to the export industries, originate in other sectors that must cut back their output and value added correspondingly.
+This reduction in value added must be subtracted before an assessment is possible.
+Therefore aggregate growth figures show better how a country is coping with international trade than export statistics.
+If the farmer sells more wheat because he uses less land for the production of rye, it does not follow either that he increases his profits by doing so.